twilson63/web1-meet-web3/README.md

 Woohoo, we have a little devnet running that we can use to test our deployment.

+---

 ## Create a wallet

 Lets use https://arweave.app to create a wallet or we could create one programmatically.

+To create a wallet with https://arweave.app, open the url in your browser and click the plus icon in the bottom left corner.
+Then click create wallet, once finished generating, click the finish button, and then download your key file.
+The name of the key file is your public address.
+This is how you publically reference your wallet on the blockweave.

 For every transaction in arweave, we need a wallet, in this case we will create a wallet using the `arweave-js` library.